jemalbrins/docs/maps.rst

     var map = L.map('map');

-Leaflet needs to know where to center the map, and what zoom level to start out at.
-Let's give it the latitude and longitude coordinates for Chicago, and zoom it to a level that lets us see some detail about the city; higher numbers indicate a closer zoom, showing more detail.
+Leaflet needs to know where to center the map and an intial zoom level.
+Let's give it the latitude and longitude coordinates for Chicago and zoom it to a level that lets us see some detail about the city.
+Higher numbers indicate a closer zoom, showing more detail.
 We typically don't allow zooming in beyond level 16, or zooming out beyond level 9, but that varies depending on the size of your map and the geographic area you're covering.